 Participant Abigail Doan said, “Being a part of Makeshift 2012 made me realize that sometimes being very far away geographically and seemingly out of the loop is such an archaic notion when people are connected by their truest intentions and passions.”
 We believe that open sourcing education, thoughts, and materials can bring together like-minded people, but also can create a community of all types and backgrounds.
 As we’ve seen: people have a desire to learn at all levels.
 Sharing information can make our culture and people smarter, better, more innovative than we’ve ever been before.

-Alabama Chanin has also ventured into the online learning community with virtual workshops on Creativebug.
+Alabama Chanin and The School of Making have also ventured into the online learning community with virtual workshops on Craftsy and Creativebug.
 In some cases, as with Creativebug, you can take brief classes on either a subscription or per-class basis.
-In others, as with Bluprint, the class is more advanced, in depth, and requires a bigger commitment of time and materials, and has a higher subscription rate.
+In others, as with Craftsy, the class is more advanced, in depth, and requires a bigger commitment of time and materials, and has a higher subscription rate.
 There are also options for virtual workshops, similar to those that we present here at our Factory and around the country, and we must admit that we find this idea very appealing.

 Whatever your interest, you are sure to find a group of like-minded individuals who want to learn the same thing.
 Want to study Photography?
 There’s a web class and even an iTunes app.
 Perhaps the Ancient Greeks are your passion.
 Find others with the same passion here.
 You can even take a class on Nonviolence: From Gandhi to Martin Luther King.
 People often say that technology has made our society more disconnected as people.
 That doesn’t have to be the case.
 We can use this technology to reach out to those like us and those we have to learn things from.
 We can create a larger community of learning.